 - The United Nations Principles for Responsible investment (UN PRI) Commitments – signatories need to report how the principles of responsible investment have been applied across portfolios.

-- Green and Social Bonds – significant growth in bonds that deliver positive carbon, energy or social impact as well as sustainability linked loans.
+- Green Finance – significant growth in green and social bonds that deliver positive carbon, energy or social impact as well as sustainability linked loans.